Abdul Ghani (JUI-F politician)

-Al-Haj Maulana Abdul Ghani was a Pakistani religious and political leader who served as a Member of the National Assembly (MNA) from 1997 to 1999 and was affiliated with the Jamiat Ulema-e-Islam (F) (JUI-F).
+Abdul Ghani was a Pakistani Islamic scholar and political leader who served as a Member of the National Assembly (MNA) from 1997 to 1999 and was affiliated with the Jamiat Ulema-e-Islam (F) (JUI-F).

 He died in a road accident in Chaman, Balochistan, on 26 October 2011.

 Death and legacy

 On 26 October 2011, Ghani died in a road accident near Chaman Town in the Qila Abdullah district of Balochistan.
 According to reports, he was traveling to his madrasah in a car when another fast-moving vehicle collided head-on with his vehicle.

 The Taliban praised him posthumously, describing him as a "martyr for the cause of jihad."